rajendradanve/spicy-dhabha/README.md

 ### Testing User Stories from User Experience (UX) Section

--   As a visitor, I want to easily understand the what is reasturant about and what can they offer.
+-   As a visitor, I want to easily understand the what is restaurant about and what can they offer.
     -   When user visit site they easily see clean navigation bar.
     -   On the overlap section over hero image link to book table is provided.
 Also alternatively phone number for take away order is provided.
-    -   On the home page special dishes from the reasturant are provided for quick view to make customer to know the speciality of the reasturant.
+    -   On the home page special dishes from the restaurant are provided for quick view to make customer to know the speciality of the restaurant.

 -   As a visitor, it is important to navigate easily and find the informaion required.
     -   Clean and self explanatary navigation menu items are provided.
 Active navigation item is marked with light gray background.
     -   For the smaller screen sizes collapsable navigation bar is made.

--   User shall able to contact reasturnat easily.
+-   User shall able to contact restaurant easily.
-    -   Provided good looking form for contacting reasturant.
+    -   Provided good looking form for contacting restaurant.
 Also phone number is provided for quick contact and take away.

 ### Further Testing